JenaMischk/Gyant-Challenge-Doctor-Case-Label/README.md

 ### Requirements
-Docker Desktop or standalone installs of Docker + Docker Compose
+Docker Desktop or standalone installs of Docker and Docker Compose

 ### Generate Images for Backend (NestJS) and Database (MongoDB)